TheMightyBoops/UnitFourChallenge/README.md

 that I should refactor and turn into constants, I don't know if I'm going to do that just in interest of time.
 Sort of a boring inclusion, sorry.

+5) May 11th, 2018 - I'm in Platteville for my brothers graduation, so... good for him and whatnot.
+I think I'll just do some more JDoc, but if I have time to I'll document the other changes, but my expectations aren't too high.